 The James and Nellie Butler Scholarship for Community Service

-The Albemarle County Democratic Party is pleased to offer four $500 scholarships in the names of James R. and Nellie M. Butler to honor their contributions to the community, particularly their support of public education and their dedication to public service.
-The annual scholarships will be awarded to one Albemarle County public high school senior at each of the County high schools, who is planning to attend college and has demonstrated a determination to contribute to his or her community as the Butlers have done.
+The Albemarle County Democratic Party is pleased to offer $1,000 scholarships to four students in the names of James R. and Nellie M. Butler to honor the Butler’s contributions to the community, in particular, their support of public education and dedication to public service.
+The four students who will be awarded a scholarship will be from each of the four Albemarle County public high schools, they will be planning to pursue a post-secondary degree, and they will have demonstrated a determination to contribute to their communities as the Butlers have done.
 Applicants are judged on the basis of their academic record, their commitment to public service, and financial need.

-Since the creation of these scholarships by the Albemarle County Democratic Party to honor James and Nellie Butler, we have provided over $20,000 to county high school students to help defray some of the costs of college.
+Since the creation of these scholarships by the Albemarle County Democratic Party in honor of James and Nellie Butler, we have provided over $27,000 to county high school students to help defray some of the costs of college.

 About the Butlers

 James and Nellie Butler lived in Albemarle County for over 40 years, where they were recognized as leaders in public education and public affairs, voter registration, civic engagement, and in their own vibrant church community.

 In 1981, James R. Butler became the first African American in Albemarle County to be elected to the County Board of Supervisors, representing the county’s Rivanna District, where he quickly established himself as a champion of fair and equitable teacher salaries.
 He was a strong and persistent advocate for quality education in Albemarle County schools, an active defender of voter rights, and a leader of recurring voter registration efforts.